Grugan Township, Pennsylvania

 Grugan Township is a township in Clinton County, Pennsylvania, United States.
 The population was 48 at the 2020 census.

 History

 The township was formed in 1851, and was taken from territory in Colebrook Township and Chapman Township.
 The township is divided into two nearly equal parts by the West Branch Susquehanna River.
-The township is named for the descendants of Charles Grogan, later written as "Grugan", an Irish immigrant and American Revolution veteran from Lancaster County.
-Charles froze to death in the Buffalo Valley Region during the winter of 1790–1791, and his sons, James and Alexander Grugan, later reared large families in what became Grugan Township.
+The township is named for the descendants of Charles Grogan, later written as "Grugan", an Irish immigrant and American Revolutionary War veteran from Lancaster County.
+Grogan froze to death in the Buffalo Valley Region during the winter of 1790–1791, and his sons, James and Alexander Grugan, later reared large families in what became Grugan Township.
 The earliest known settlers of the region were John Baker Atkin and James Burney.
 The first school in Grugan Township was opened in 1830.

 Geography

 According to the United States Census Bureau, the township has a total area of 179/7 km2, of which 176.8 km2 is land and 2.9 km2, or 1.60%, is water.